One-off: generate Taskfile snippets

 Directory Layout

-Worktrees are placed alongside the main repo:
+Worktrees are placed alongside the main repo (names include the WT prefix):

 ~/projects/